confluentinc/mds-sdk-go-public/README.md

 # MDS-SDK-GO-PUBLIC

-This repo holds generated go sdks for MDS API, including v1 mds for on-prem, and v2alpha1 `role` endpoints which is not supposed to be updated.
+This repository holds generated Go SDKs for the MDS API, including v1 MDS for on-prem.
 Each version of the v1 MDS API is held in a versioned directory and are updated independently.
+Warning: the v2alpha1 endpoints are already deprecated, and should not be used under any circumstances.
-See below on how to update a version of the mds sdk.
+See below on how to update a version of the MDS SDK.

 ## Updating mds-sdk-go after changing an API spec